Managing RxJS Traffic with Signals and Suspensify

 🪄 Suspensify

-• the “complete” notification doesn’t contain the last emitted value, so we have to somehow remember it (e.g. by applying a reducer using the scan operator).
+it doesn’t emit anything before the first value, error, or “complete” notification, so we have to emit in initial “started” notification, the “complete” notification doesn’t contain the last emitted value, so we have to somehow remember it (e.g. by applying a reducer using the scan

 This operator produces an observable that will always have an initial value and that never throws an error.